 Once you accrue at least $25 in Reward Dollars, you can redeem them for statement credits, gift cards, and general merchandise.
 You need to spend at least $1,666.67 to earn enough Reward Dollars to meet the redemption threshold, not counting bonus cash earned through the welcome offer.

 Cash Magnet has a 0% APR introductory promotion on purchases and balance transfers.
 Both transaction types accrue no interest for 15 months from your account opening date.
 In order to qualify, transfers must be made within 60 days of your account opening.
+Following the end of the promotional period, variable regular APR applies.

 There is no annual fee.
 Foreign transaction fees cost 2.7% of the transaction amount.
 Balance transfer and cash advance fees cost $5 or 3% of the transaction amount, whichever is greater.